 The health and safety of students is our highest priority.
 We are constantly monitoring current events around the globe to help assess the safety of all of our programs.
 While NAU cannot guarantee complete safety while students are abroad (just as we can’t in the United States), we do our best to ensure that students are participating in programs that prioritize safety and security along with culturally and academically rich experiences.

 What We do to Monitor Safety

-Study Abroad (SA) staff monitor US State Department travel alerts and warnings.
+Education Abroad (EA) staff monitor US State Department travel alerts and warnings.
 If a travel warning is published by the State Department, a message is sent to students in the region so that they are aware of current events.
 SA also encourages all students to stay informed about current events and developing situations in their region of the world.
 The best way to do this is by signing up for the Smart Traveler Enrollment Program with the State Department.

 What To Do In An Emergency

 NAU students have 24-hour access to a phone line that they can call anytime they are experiencing an emergency.
 Each student is provided with a wallet-sized card that includes this number along with the contact information of all staff within the Office of Education Abroad.

 Crime is an unfortunate reality wherever you are in the world, including the U.S. There are several steps that can be taken to significantly reduce your chances of being a victim of crime:

 Whenever you are traveling after dark, don’t go alone and always travel with another person(s) you trust.

 Blend in with the local population.
 The more you stand out as a foreigner through your clothes and behaviors, the more of a target you may become.

 Trust your instincts.
 If you feel that you are in an unsafe situation, remove yourself from that situation as soon as possible.